SchenLong/orcs/README.md

 - 192 Tags defined (and much more to be defined)
 - 500 tools and references integrated, labelled, classified, rated and tagged.

-# Have some OSINT loot ?
+# Have some OSINT loot/idea/content/Project ?
 First of all check that is has not already been added to the project resources tab then,
 - You can fork and add it directly to the ORCS
 - You can fork and add it to "Add my stuff" in /ideas
-- Just send it to Schen (https://github.com/SchenLong)
+- Create an issue, the content will be added to the ORCS

 # What´s now, what´s next ?
 - Current work: Addition of individual resources (+/- 2000 left)